monk4june/EZiOS7/README.markdown

  1. [Download the zip](https://github.com/mxcl/PMKiOS7/archive/master.zip).
  2. Drag and drop the three `PromiseKit.*` files into your project.
+ 3. Drag and drop any of the sources from the `Categories` directory that you need.

 # More Details

 * If your project is mixed Objective C and Swift do not add PromiseKit.h to your bridging header.